Published: 30th April 2021

-Data and Discourse Studies
+Data and Discourse Studies M.A.

 I've always felt that the university makes a lot of effort to create pleasant study conditions and provide a sense of security.

 Welcome to the new digital semester

 Hello everyone and thank you for taking the time to answer a few questions.
 Of course, in concert with the theme, the interview will take place digitally.
 You already have a lot of experience with that, don't you?
 How did you experience studying digitally at TU Darmstadt last year?